MicrosoftDocs/azure-devops-docs/docs/pipelines/process/access-tokens.md

 - `{Project Name} Build Service ({Org Name})`
 - For example, if the organization name is `fabrikam-tailspin` and the project name is `SpaceGameWeb`, this account has the name `SpaceGameWeb Build Service (fabrikam-tailspin)`.

-By default, the collection-scoped identity is used, unless one of the **Limit job authorization scope** settings is enabled, as described in the previous section.
+By default, the collection-scoped identity is used, unless configured otherwise as described in the previous [Job athorization scope](#job-authorization-scope) section.

 ## Manage build service account permissions